Chipsee/chipsee-industrial-pc-web/README.md

 1. If you're using another web framework that is not written in Python, we encourage you to read the code in `models` folder of this repo, and read the [Chipsee software documents](https://docs.chipsee.com/PCs/Pi/Software/Debian.html) to figure out how to manipulate the hardware peripherals of Chipsee Industrial PC in your chosen programming language.
 We'll provide more examples for different programming languages in the future, but any experienced programmer should be able to figure it out by themselves.
-Here are some hints:
+Here are some hints for *Chipsee Industrial Raspberry Pi PC*, but the general idea should apply to other PCs as well:
     1. **GPIO**: GPIO are files on the Linux OS, manipulate them by reading writing these files: `/dev/chipsee-gpio1` ~ `/dev/chipsee-gpio8`
     1. **Screen Panel Brightness**: Brightness can be interacted with a bunch of Linux files in: `/sys/class/backlight/pwm-backlight`
     1. **Serial Port**: Use a Serial library to talk to Linux serial device.
 Python has `pyserial`, Ruby has a ruby-serialport [gem](https://github.com/hparra/ruby-serialport), JS has node-serialport [library](https://github.com/serialport/node-serialport), C++, Java should have their own solutions.
 Since Chipsee's Industrial Pi's RS232 serial port is just a Linux serial device, you can use any libraries that can handle Linux serial devices to control it.